 # mount -t unionfs /tmp/root /root

-, you can unionfs for it too, or you can use mdmfs, mount_mfs(8) to configure and mount an in-memory file system using the md 4 driver (see man 4 md
+If you do want a writeable /mnt, you can use unionfs for it too, or you can use mdmfs, mount_mfs(8) to configure and mount an in-memory file system using the md 4 driver (see man 4 md) or the tmpfs 5 filesystem (see man 5 tmpfs).

 - In my tests, using sed(1) in FreeBSD installer for modifying